Prof. Dr. Florian Egli

 Doctoral Researcher

 Clemens joined PPGT as a doctoral candidate and research associate in Summer 2024.
-He is working on topics in finance in climate-technology innovation and green industrial policies.
+He is working on the topic of finance for climate-tech innovation.
+He is also currently a participant in the FIP Programme at the International Monetary Fund.

 Prior to joining PPGT, Clemens served at the European Central Bank with a focus on climate scenario analysis, including chairing work for the Network for Greening the Financial System.
-He gained further professional experience in financial policy and industry at the UN Environment Programme Finance Initiative, Siemens Energy and others.
+He gained further experience in policy and industry at the UN Environment Programme, Siemens Energy and others.

 Clemens holds a Master’s Degree in Management & Technology from TUM, with a focus on energy markets and energy technology and academic stays in Zurich, Milan and Copenhagen.
-He conducted his Master’s thesis at the Potsdam Institute for Climate Impact Research on the topic of fossil fuel corporate financing.
+He conducted his Master’s thesis at the Potsdam Institute for Climate Impact Research on the topic of climate risk.

 e-mail: clemens.lehofer(a)tum.de